AI Agents for Business: A Guide for Irish SMEs

 In summary

-If you are ready to map where AI agents could safely help your business first, an AI Readiness Scan gives you that starting point, and the AI Policy and Governance Pack is there once you are ready to formalise the controls around them.
+If you are ready to map where AI agents could safely help your business first, an AI Readiness Assessment gives you that starting point, mapped to the tools and workflows you already run.